-(b) Forward scatter: The amount of light scattered by small particles (aerosols, small droplets) is angular dependent.
-Moreover, the angular dependency is determined by the chemical composition (e.g. salt concentration), type of nucleus (sand, dust) and size and shape of the particles.
-As a consequence, a scattering angle should be chosen so that the angular dependence is minimal and representative for the scatter coefficient.
+(b) Forward scatter: The profileamount of light scattered by small particles (aerosols, small droplets) is angular dependent.
+Moreover, the angular dependency (i.e. the scattered light profile) depends on determined by the chemical composition (e.g. salt concentration), type of nucleus (sand, dust) and size and shape of the particles.
+As a consequence, a scattering angle should be chosen so that the angular dependency dependence is minimal and representative for the scatter coefficient.
 Several authors have shown that the best angle is between 20° and 50° (Kneizys et al., 1983; Jia and Lü, 2014; Barteneva, 1960; Van de Hulst, 1957).
 The instruments, therefore, comprise a transmitter and a receiver, the angle between the beams being 20° to 50°.
 Another arrangement involves placing either a single diaphragm half-way between a transmitter and a receiver or two diaphragms each a short distance from either a transmitter or a receiver.
-Figure 9.5 illustrates the two configurations that are used.
+Figure 9.5 illustrates the two configurations that have been used are used.
 Instruments determining MOR based on the forward scatter principle are generally called forward scatter instruments or forward scatter meters.